lauramulasinserm/RELAB---viral-dynamics/README.md

 Within-host viral kinetics were characterized using a mechanistic target-cell-limited model fitted to routine cycle threshold (Ct) data.

-The repository contains the code used for data preparation, Monolix model fitting, simulation of viral trajectories, analysis of viral kinetic characteristics, and generation of the manuscript figures and tables.
+The repository contains the code used for data preparation, Monolix model fitting, simulation of viral trajectories, and analysis of viral kinetic characteristics.

 ## Repository structure